How to Get A Cheap Life Insurance Policy in 2016

 He doesn’t smoke, and as far as I knew he didn’t chew either.
-A week before he had his physical, he was working in his yard and decided to indulge in some chewing tobacco.
+A week before he had his physical, he was working in his yard and decided to indulge in a cigar to celebrate when he finished.

 I’m fairly certain that any other time he could have gotten away with it, but not 7 days prior!

 Sure enough, the tobacco showed up in his system, and his premium went up; it went up a lot.
 Life insurance for smokers or tobacco users is not cheap; you can see this in another post.
 If you want to make sure you’re getting the cheapest term life policy possible, put out the cigarette and grab a stick of gum.